 “I’ll call again.
 I’ll keep using Max’s name for collect calls.
 But it doesn’t seem like there’s any hope for me now.”

 “Don’t give up.
-The authorities were lying to us.
+The authorities are lying to us.
 Mike won’t put up with that.”

 “Thanks, Jay.”
-I hung up and sat down hard on the curb.
+I hang up and sit down hard on the curb.